ucbepic/docetl/README.md

 Required parameters:

+- `name`: A unique name for the operation.
-- type: Must be set to "gather".
+- `type`: Must be set to "gather".
-- content_key: The key containing the chunk content.
+- `content_key`: The key containing the chunk content.
-- doc_id_key: The key containing the document ID.
+- `doc_id_key`: The key containing the document ID.
-- order_key: The key containing the chunk order number.
+- `order_key`: The key containing the chunk order number.

 Optional parameters: